About MONO MAKERS PROGRAM

 Within the online platform, we host the “MONO MAKERS PROGRAM” which will provide hands-on support for the collaboration between makers to create a new product.
 The members can seek a collaborator and communicate within the platform.
 When there is a mutual wish to collaborate from two parties, the pair can apply for this hands-on support program.

-The pair can present their collaboration in January at the MONO JAPAN fair in 2026, and there will be opportunities to show the outcomes in March 2026 in Japan.
+There will be opportunities to show the outcomes in March 2027 in Japan.

 Schedule of MONO MAKERS PROGRAM

-Following the Study Tour, the pair will continue their collaboration online from November 2025 through March 2026, meeting approximately once every two weeks for one-hour sessions.
-They are scheduled to present their progress at the MONO JAPAN Fair in January 2026 as an interim showcase, with a final presentation planned in Japan in March 2026.
+Following the Study Tour, the pair will continue their collaboration online from November 2026 through March 2027, meeting approximately once every two weeks for one-hour sessions.
+With a final presentation planned in Japan in March 2027.

 Introduction of the organisers